Do you make mountains out of molehills? Is it all or nothing? Do you imagine the worst possible outcome for future events?

 During your worry session, go over your worry list.
 Work through your concerns and try to find solutions.
 It’s okay if you can’t find a solution and the thoughts still bother you, just try to contain these worries to the daily session.

 Part of catastrophising is the belief you are unable to deal with problems and negative situations.
 With your ‘worry list’ brainstorm other possible outcomes.
-Make a list of all the solutions you can think of, some may be negative.
+Make a list of all the solutions you can think of.
 Focus on what you can change, rather than what is beyond your control.